 A roommate agreement can help to identify your expectations regarding all kinds of things, such as:

-- Parties, smoking, alcohol/drugs: These are all things that can be a huge annoyance to one or the other roommate unless talked about in advance.
+These are all things that can be a huge annoyance to one or the other roommate unless talked about in advance.
 Smoking is usually going to be decided by the landlord, so if your lease says “No Smoking,” make sure your roommate is aware.
 If anyone smokes, this could cause you to lose your damage deposit, or worse.
 With regard to parties, you might stipulate that permission is required and that the party can go no later than a certain hour.
 Again, the landlord may have stipulated a “Quiet time,” so be sure to check your lease while drawing up your roommate agreement.
-When it comes to alcohol or drugs, what is your tolerance?
+When it comes to alcohol, cannabis or other drugs, what is your tolerance?
 Having this in writing can prevent problems in the future.

 Signing a lease and tenants’ rights